Bangkok·Temples

 A private longtail speedboat on the Chao Phraya River — the view of Wat Arun from the water is the one that appears in every travel documentary about Bangkok, and it is even better in person.

-From the river, Wat Arun looks completely different to how it appears from the ground.
-You see the full scale of the prang against the Bangkok skyline — the way it rises above the roofline of the temple's surrounding buildings, the way the spires catch different light depending on the angle and time of day.
+A private longtail speedboat tour on the Chao Phraya gives you the Bangkok that existed before the city became what it is now.
+From the river, Wat Arun looks completely different to how it appears from the ground — you see the full scale of the prang against the Bangkok skyline, the way the spires catch different light depending on the angle and time of day.
 The approach by boat is the approach that Thai royalty made for centuries.
-It remains the most dramatic entrance to any temple in the city.

 Thai traditional dress Chut Thai costume photo shoot Wat Arun Bangkok temple porcelain spires